Tornado outbreak sequence of December 1–6, 1953

 The first six days of December 1953 produced a destructive and deadly tornado outbreak sequence across the Southern United States.
-There were 19 confirmed tornadoes, including a violent F4 tornado that hit the northwest side of Alexandria, Louisiana and even more violent F5 tornado that hit Vicksburg, Mississippi.
+There were 19 confirmed tornadoes, including a large and violent F4 tornado that hit the northwest side of Alexandria, Louisiana and a large and violent F5 tornado that hit Vicksburg, Mississippi.
 In all, the tornadoes killed 49 people, injured 404 others, and caused $45,709 million (1953 USD) in damage.
-This was the last in a series of deadly and catastrophic outbreaks to strike the US in 1953.
+The death toll made this deadliest December tornado outbreak ever recorded and it would not be surpassed until 2021.
+This was also the last of the series of deadly and catastrophic tornado outbreaks to strike the US in 1953.

 Background

-1953 had already been extremely deadly tornado season due to multiple outbreaks that affected a vast majority of the country in the Spring and Early-Summer.
+1953 had already been an extremely deadly tornado season due to multiple outbreaks that affected a vast majority of the country in the Spring and Early-Summer.
 In particular, tornadoes in Waco, Texas, Flint, Michigan, and Worcester, Massachusetts had taken 324 lives and injured thousands more.
 Tornado activity had slowed down heading into July, however, with no fatal tornadoes having occurred from July to November.
 Climatologically, however, the Southeast can routinely provide favorable conditions for tornado outbreaks in the Winter months and on December 1, 1953, a mile-wide F3 tornado southeast of Seguin, Texas kicked off six straight days of active and deadly tornado activity.